Divija2612/kaggle-csv-demo/README.md

 1. Source a public CSV dataset from Kaggle
 2. Clean and combine the raw data into a single flat file (`combined_output.csv`)
 3. Load it into Power BI Desktop
-4. Build an interactive dashboard with charts, KPI cards, and filters
+4. Build an interactive dashboard with charts and filters
 5. Export the visuals as a shareable PDF

 It serves as a quick reference for anyone learning Power BI or looking for a minimal working example of CSV → dashboard.